j-marable/diabetes_project/README.md

-# Predicting Diabetes Diagnosis With Risk Factor Database
+# Using AI to Predict Diabetes Diagnosis With Risk Factor Database

 ## Python 3 Libraries and Modules Used:
 - numpy